wkumari/draft-wkumari-dnsop-trust-management/README.md

    o  Ripped all the actual keyroll logic out.

-   o  Added Geoff as author.
+   o  Added Geoff, Evan and Roy as authors.